razielar/razielar-phd-thesis/README.md

 ./buildThesis.sh

 ```
-The script will generate a directory with the Thesis (compliled file).
+The bash-script will generate **pdf.output** directory with the Thesis compliled.